 Renewable Energy Investing, what does it mean?

-An increasing number of companies are looking to increase their investments into sustainable initiatives.
-This is largely because the idea that investors can improve society while seeking solid financial returns is rapidly gaining ground.
-In addition to this, the shift to sustainable portfolios and impact investing reflects growing public concern for the environment, social inequality and the well-evidenced existence of climate change and its devastating consequences.
-The potential for strong financial returns on capital coupled with growing public concerns about the environmental implications of unsustainable business practices have been a catalyst in driving forward technological advancements and investments into alternative renewable energy resources such as wind, solar and biofuels.
-Renewable energy investment, in a nutshell, is an environmental/socially responsible investment (SRI) specifically relating to investments into supporting companies that are focused on providing their customers with services and solutions by utilising renewable energy resources.
+Nowadays an increasing number of companies are attracted to sustainable investing.
+This is large because the idea that investors can improve society while seeking solid financial returns is rapidly gaining ground.
+In addition to this, the shift to sustainable portfolios and impact investing reflects growing public concern for the environment, social inequality, and the well-evidenced existence of climate change and its devastating consequences.
+The potential for strong financial returns on capital coupled with growing public concerns about the environmental implications of unsustainable business practices have been a catalyst in driving forward technological advancements and investments into alternative renewable energy resources such as wind, solar, and biofuels.
+Renewable energy investment, in a nutshell, is an environmental/socially responsible investment (SRI) specifically relating to investments into supporting companies that are focused on providing their customers with services and solutions by utilizing renewable energy resources.

 What to look for when investing in renewable energy?